erikh/saturn/README.md

 ## Database

 Saturn keeps a CBOR database in ~/.saturn.db.
-Locking is not in use and you've been warned.
-We'll get there.
+Locking is flock(2), and quite primitive.
+Suggestions and patches welcome.

 ## Leveraging the well features with a periodic scheduler